Komposten/covered/README.md

 ```

 ### Software requirements for browser coverage
 * Chrome: Used for running the browser tests.
+Currently the Chrome executable (`chrome.exe`, `google-chrome` or `Google Chrome`, for Windows, Linux and MacOS respectively) must be in `PATH`.
 * Node: Used for connecting to the Chrome's remote interface to collect coverage.

 ## Limitations